40 Years Ago: U2 Arrives With ‘The Unforgettable Fire’

 U2's fourth album arrived just a little more than a year and a half after its punky predecessor War became a surprise platinum-selling hit.
 On that earlier release, simple but effective production from Steve Lillywhite buoyed future stadium rockers like "Sunday Bloody Sunday" and "New Year's Day."
 War would top the U.K. charts, while reaching No. 12 in the U.S.

 But The Unforgettable Fire didn't build on that stripped-back, almost primitive sound.
-Instead, the band challenged itself to find something beyond the prickly rawness that was already making U2 an international phenomenon.
-So, they turned to ambient music pioneer Brian Eno and his budding protege Daniel Lanois, sparking an unlikely collaboration that would ultimately stretch over six albums.
+Instead, U2 attempted to move beyond the prickly rawness that had already made the group an international phenomenon.
+So, they turned to ambient music pioneer Brian Eno and his budding protege Daniel Lanois, sparking an unlikely collaboration that would ultimately stretch some half dozen albums.

 It could be argued that The Unforgettable Fire, released on Oct.
 1, 1984, is their big bang – the moment when U2's dizzying ambitions finally crashed into a real opportunity to make something that sounded uniquely their own.
 A group that always seemed to record as if playing live onstage, with few embellishments, was suddenly traversing a much more expansive soundscape.